Infertility Treatments

 COVID-19 and Impact on Pregnancy

 COVID-19 and the impact on pregnancy is still evolving.
 What we do know is that we have the experience of the last year with countless documented infections during pregnancy (and possibly even more cases not documented).
-When we think about impact we consider short term: egg, sperm and embryo, medium term (COVID infection during pregnancy and delivery) and of course, the truly unanswerable – effects on the human that was being incubated during exposure.
+When we think about the impact, we consider short-term: egg, sperm, and embryo; medium-term (COVID infection during pregnancy and delivery), and of course, the truly unanswerable – effects on the human that was being incubated during exposure.

 Current data suggests that SARS-COV-2 does not infect eggs, sperm or embryo.
 It is different then Zika which we believed could infect at the gamete level.